mikkkeldp/low-resource-image-captioning/README.md

 - **5/7/21**: Updated README TODO's and some grammar
 - **6/7/21**: Experimented with beam-width (increased performance).
 Implemented Joint embedding between HLAR (achieved through conv layers) and LLAR computed by using **PanopticFPN**.
 - **10/7/21**: Implemented Beam-search object class rescoring for both object proposals of PanopticFPN and Faster R-CNN.
 Evaluation to be executed.
+- **13/7/21**: Implemented Beam-search language modelling rescoring using BERT.
+(Beam-width and language model influence not optimized).